mbps54/ng-voice-task/README.md

 6. Find a flexible way to connect the Pod to a new network other than the Pods networks with proper routes. no LoadBalancer service is needed.
 7. Find a way to allow the deployment engineer to schedule specific replicas of the database cluster on specific k8s nodes.

+## Golang application task
+8. Write a Golang applications for monitoring the status of the above pods.
+This application should print a log at any point in time if there is any of the following
+changes:
+ - a new pod has been created
+ - pod has been deleted
+ - pod has been updated
+9. Use the Helm chart to deploy all above components

 ## Solution & Comments
 ### 1. Deploy a kubernetes cluster, locally or on a public cloud.